afonse03/afonse03/README.md

 👀 I’m interested in: website design, graphic design, photography, and videography

-📕 Skills: Javascript, HTML, CSS, and JQuery
+📕 Skills: JavaScript, HTML, CSS, and JQuery

 🌱 I’m currently learning: the Spring framework, MySQL, and other back-end languages